 Default Item Description Power Save Set power shut off time.
 The camera shuts off if you do not use it for the time you set.
 (30 sec, 1 min, 3 min, 5 min, 10 min, 30 min) The camera retains the power-off time setting even if you replace the battery.
-Power Save may not work if the camera is connected to a computer or a TV or playing a slide show or a movie.
-Language Set a language the camera shows on the display.
+Power save may not work if the camera is connected to a computer, TV, or printer, playing a slide show or movie.
 Date & Time Set date, time, date format, time zone and whether to imprint the date on photos.
-(Time Zone, Date & Time, Date Type, Time Type, Imprint) The date appears on the lower right side of the photo.
+(Time Zone, Date, Time, Type, Imprint) The date appears on the lower right side of the photo.
 When you print a photo, some printers may not print the date appropriately.
+Help Guide Display Set to display help text about menus and functions.
+(Off, On) Press [6] to hide the help text.